kainabel666/Angiris-D2RLoader-GUI/README.txt

                                     skipped is recorded here

 GLOBAL (next to the launcher exe, under assets\):
+    user_layout.json
+        Optional.
+Overrides parts of the UI layout.
+Every field is optional - omit one and the launcher's default applies.

+        mod_row_height        - height in px of each row in the mod list version_label_x       - x offset of the version label under the logo version_label_y       - y offset of the version label show_modding_expand   - true/false; false hides the expand arrow that opens the bottom modding area
+        scale_as_dropdown     - true/false (default false). true turns the
+                                toolbar's UI Scale control from a 3-state cycle toggle into a dropdown listing every preset available at your DPI, laid out with a "SCALE" header above the value box (like the On Launch column).
+One click to any scale instead of cycling.
+        nav_buttons           - per-button overrides keyed by id ("mods", "logs", "help", "about", "exit"), each
+                                accepting "visible" and "enabled" booleans

+        Example:
+            {
+                "scale_as_dropdown": true,
+                "show_modding_expand": true
+            }

+        This file is PRESERVED across launcher updates (see below), and a startup migration adds any newly-introduced fields with their defaults without disturbing what you've already set.

     seeds.json
         seeds   - array of {name, value} presets you maintain by hand recent  - array of up to 3 {name, value} entries; the launcher writes